nihal111/nihal111.github.io/_posts/2015-09-20-assistant-lenovo.markdown

 A little past midnight, we reconciled to the idea of a [classic bulldozer game](https://www.microsoft.com/en-us/store/p/bulldozer-classic/9nblgggzm5sm), where, in a puzzle setting a bulldozer has to push boulders to targets.
 Just that, the bulldozers are ants, the boulders are sugar cubes, and the targets are holes.
 Almost instantly, we came up with a name for it- **AssistANT**.
 The player has to assist an ant in order to send food to its family.

 ### OK, now what?
-We had done C++ in school but barely knew anything about building games. '**Unity**' stuck with us from the briefing and within a few minutes, we were already installing Unity while simultaneously watching tutorial videos.
+We had done a bit of C++ in school but barely knew anything about building games. '**Unity**' stuck with us from the briefing and within a few minutes, we were already installing Unity while simultaneously watching tutorial videos.
 We decided to pair-program on Arpan's new laptop.
 Mine was a junk box, back then.
 Most of the initial stuff was pretty intuitive and we were soon fiddling around with an ant sprite on screen, experimenting with friction, gravity and all sorts of Physics stuff that came out of the box.

 It was 3 AM, and we decided to sleep and rendezvous at the morning 8:30 AM lecture.
 We couldn't concentrate in class and spent the entire time going through tutorial videos and docs.
 We rushed back to the room and spent the entire day building our first level.
 We had baked up a quick, basic map on MS Paint.
 Soon, we were playing around with Box Colliders and other 2D Physics stuff, writing code in C#.
 By around midnight, Level 1 was ready, but it was quirky, almost unplayable.
 I had a date the next day and I needed a time out.